 If you are running 5k late in the afternoon or one in the evening then it’s better to keep your breakfast and lunch light and healthy.
 These two meals will make a great difference in your race performance.

 So feed on carbs and some lean protein for breakfast.
 Listed below are some options for you:

 - Scrambled eggs as a topping on a bagel

-- Mix of fruits and granola bars with low-fat yoghurt.
+- The mix of fruits and granola bars with low-fat yogurt.